-If you’ve looked for a new job in the past five or ten years, there’s a good chance that you checked out a company’s website to learn more about open positions.
+If you’ve looked for a new job, there’s a good chance that you checked out a company’s website to learn more about open positions.
 Did aspects of the site affect your reactions to the company and your likelihood of applying?
 According to recent research, they probably did.

 To best understand applicant reactions to recruitment websites, the researchers used a combination of methods, utilizing eye-tracking software and surveys as well as having participants explain their thoughts while viewing the websites.
 Participants paid more attention to information when presented as hyperlinks on text than when it was presented as part of graphics or navigation tools.
 Content, site design, and communication features (especially the extent of interpersonal involvement of the user with the website, which the researchers called parasocial interaction) were all important.